-(3) Profile of "Phase Program" Inmates: According to DOC data collected in 1983, the typical inmate assigned to MCC for the Phase Program is in his mid-20's, serving a sentence in excess of 20 years for an aggressive offense.
+(3) Profile of "Phase Program" Inmates: According to DOC data collected in 1983, the typical inmate worker a refer to the second and the refer to the second and the s assigned to MCC for the Phase Program is in his mid-20's, serving a sentence in excess of 20 years for an aggressive offense.
 The inmate has a ninth grade educational level and has no significant history of in-patient mental health treatment.
 On the average, this inmate has a record of convictions for four or more felonies prior to the offense for which he is now serving a sentence.
 Prior to assignment to MCC, the inmate had a record averaging 13 convictions for major rule violations in the correctional institutions to which he was previously assigned.
 The 1983 data also indicated that the majority of these inmates had been at that facility for slightly more than one year.
-During his placement at MCC, the typical Phase Program inmate had averaged over seven convictions for institutional rule violations.22 a.
+During his placement at MCC, the typical Phase Program inmate had averaged over seven convictions for institutional rule violations.
+22

 The Concept of Utilizing a Single Institution to Confine Violent and Disruptive Inmates: